 and slippery roads, bridges were destroyed, roads mined.
 Patton asked army chaplain Col. James

-O’Neil to write a prayer for good weather.
-The prayer was printed on 250.000 small cards and
+O’Neil to write a prayer for good weather that would be printed on a small card and distributed among the

 could fly, and vehicles found firmer ground (chaplain O'Neil was later granted by Patton himself the Bronze Star).